 Who is Liable for Pirate Attacks at Sea?

-The pirate attack of the Maersk Alabama in 2009 was the first time a U.S. vessel had been captured by pirates since the early 19th century.
+The pirate attack of the Maersk Alabama in 2009 was the first time pirates had captured a U.S. vessel since the early 19th century.
 The highly publicized incident involving the capture of a cargo ship by Somali pirates raised questions as to the liability of companies in the event of a pirate attack.
 In a currently pending lawsuit, several crewmembers of the vessel are seeking compensation because of Maersk's negligence in failing to defend them against potential attacks.

 It is largely understood that pirate attacks are not uncommon in certain areas of the seas, and the owners of both cargo and cruise ships are expected to take proper precautions.
 These can include training crewmembers in case of emergencies, equipping ships with defensive weapons, and plotting routes that avoid particularly risky areas.